Building capacity in the use of the Global Bioenergy Partnership indicators for sustainable bioenergy

 State of implementation/results

-- Implementation in Paraguay and Vietnam through FAO, in Ethiopia and Kenya through UNEP
+- Project completed. --Implementation in Paraguay and Vietnam through FAO, in Ethiopia and Kenya through UN Environment

 - multistakeholder working group (MSWG) established in each target countries by bringing together key experts and stakeholders from both public and private sectors

 - the most relevant bioenergy pathways and sustainability issues (and related indicators) identified: ethanol from maize and sugarcane and wood energy in Paraguay; cassava-based ethanol and biogas in Viet Nam.

 - Three Centers of Excellence (CoE) contracted in each target country to apply the GBEP sustainability indicators to the selected bioenergy pathways

 - CoE started collecting data and information in close consultation with the MSWG